BitcoinDesign/Guide/guide/payments/contacts.md

 The most basic interaction is that a user manually adds a contact by entering their name and an address.
 This is likely not the most common user flow, as most contacts will be created with incoming payment requests, as illustrated further below.
 But wallets should generally support manual options, as users may not be able to avoid them.

 {% include image-gallery.html pages = page.imagesAddContact %}

+You may choose to require [user verification]({{ '/guide/onboarding/protecting-a-wallet/#preventing-unwanted-access' | relative_url }}) (like PIN entry) when adding or updating contacts.
+This reduces the risk that contact information is tampered with and payments are sent to wrong addresses.

 ### Supporting various payment request formats